 Mid Canterbury’s second All Black was their burly hooker and captain, Grant Perry, who also played for the Rakaia club.
 He received a last-minute call-up for the 1980 All Black tour of Fiji as cover for the injured incumbent rakes, Hika Reid and Andy Dalton.
 He played his only game for the men in black against Nadroga.
 Perry continued to give great service to rugby in the region, captaining Mid Canterbury against the touring British Lions in 1983 in a rare international at the Ashburton Showgrounds.
 In the late 1980s and early 1990s Perry was Mid Canterbury’s selector-coach.

 A.H.A.
-Smith, a stalwart of Mid Canterbury rugby for more than a decade from 1955, is the union’s record points scorer with 598.
+Smith, a stalwart of Mid Canterbury rugby from 1955 to 1968, is the union’s record points scorer with 598.
 At more than 2 m tall, Jock Ross was one of the tallest All Black forwards of all time.
 Playing in the era before lifting in the lineouts, he used his impressive frame to win a lot of ball.
 Ross played a record 158 matches for Mid Canterbury between 1970 and 1987.
 He also represented the Hanan Shield XV in 1977 against New Zealand Universities and the British Lions in Timaru.
 Higher honours came in 1981 with a call-up for the end-of-year tour of France.
-While the Auckland duo of Andy Haden and Gary Whetton were first choice for the tests Ross, won praise for his line-out prowess in the five matches he played.
-In the 1990s his wife Christine also played five times for the Black Ferns, and their son Isaac made his All Black debut in 2009.
+While the Auckland duo of Andy Haden and Gary Whetton were first choice for the tests, Ross won praise for his line-out prowess in the five matches he played.
+In the 1990s his wife Christine played five times for the Black Ferns, and their son Isaac made his All Black debut in 2009.